Module Catalogue 2023/24

 On successful completion of this module, students will:

-1. be able to define and use correctly key terms and concepts associated with language variation and change research
+1. be able to define and use correctly key terms and concepts associated with linguistic data of different types

-2. be able to describe and apply techniques used in sociolinguistic fieldwork and the analysis of linguistic corpora, and with their advantages/disadvantages
+2. be able to describe and apply techniques used in collecting an analysing linguistic data of different types

-3. be able to locate and correctly reference reliable digital and non-digital resources relevant to language variation and change research
+3. be able to locate and correctly reference reliable digital and non-digital resources relevant to different subfields of linguistics

 Intended Skill Outcomes